Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## Is it better than AGPL and Creative Commons?
+## Is It better Than AGPL And Creative Commons?
 <hr />

 ### AGPL